Never Guess At the SBA Affiliation Rules, You May be Wrong.

-New evidence may be admitted on appeal at the discretion of the administrative judge if “[a] motion is filed and served establishing good cause for the submission of such evidence.”
+New evidence may be admitted on appeal at the discretion of the administrative judge if “[a] motion is filed and served to establish good cause for the submission of such evidence.”
 13 CFR 134.308(a).

-If you have a small business sixe protest appeal lawyer, then he or shw must be able to show that “the new evidence is relevant to the issues on appeal, does not unduly enlarge the issues, and clarifies the facts on the issues on appeal.”
+If you have a small business size protest appeal lawyer, then he or she must be able to show that “the new evidence is relevant to the issues on appeal, does not unduly enlarge the issues, and clarifies the facts on the issues on appeal.”
 Size Appeal of Vista Eng’g Techs., LLC, SBA No. SIZ-5041, at 6 (2009).

 - Simply submitting a motion for new evidence to OHA does not end the inquiry

-For immediate help with SBA joint venture agreement rules, SBA affiliation or matters relating to the three-in-two Rule (3-in-2), please contact our SBA size protest lawyers for a FREE Initial Consultation.
+For immediate help with new SBA joint venture agreement rules, SBA affiliation or matters relating to if Three in Two Rule (3-in-2) applies to your company, please contact our SBA size protest lawyers for a FREE Initial Consultation.
 Call 1-866-601-5518.